otto-de/api-guidelines/api-guidelines/rest/hypermedia/links/rules/must-contain-links-for-embedded-resources.md

 ---
-type: MUST
 id: R000042
 ---

-# contain links for embedded resources
+# MUST contain links for embedded resources

 ::: info Info
 This rule applies to APIs that have to comply with [REST maturity level 3](@guidelines/R000033).